LyubomirT/moveme.js/README.md

 # MoveMe.js

-MoveMe.js is a lightweight JavaScript library for making DOM elements draggable on a webpage.
+MoveMe.js is a lightweight JavaScript library for making DOM elements draggable.
 It allows you to easily add drag-and-drop functionality to any element on your page with just a few lines of code.

 ## Installation